Some Notes on Finite Sets

 We will see later in Proposition~\ref{prop_fs_333} that if $G$ is an $A \times B$-graph then there is a mapping $f : A \to B$ obtained using only the above statements such that $\Gamma_f = G$.
-Thus for finite sets being a graph could be taken as the definition of a mapping.
+However, we only make use of Proposition~\ref{prop_fs_333} in the proof of Proposition~\ref{prop_fs_77}, and even then it is not really necessary.
+In all other cases it is much easier to apply the above statements directly.

 We start by looking at a fundamental property which depends crucially on the set involved being finite.
 One reason for presenting the result at this point is to convince the reader that the definition of being finite employed here leads to rather straightforward proofs.